-Street art, buskers, cafes, bars, shops and a lively, slightly grungy atmosphere, Centre Place packs a lot into a little space.
+Centre Place packs a lot into a little space: street art, buskers, cafes, bars, shops and a lively, slightly grungy atmosphere.
 Grab a coffee from a hole-in-the-wall and see what happens in one of Melbourne’s quintessential laneways.

 Somehow, Jungle Juice Bar has managed to squeeze in a little interior seating.
 Of course it’s at a premium, so you may have to go milkcrate hunting to pause with their simple, tasty fare.
 Fresh juice and a club sandwich, or coffee and a New York-style bagel?